superpowers/docs.superpowers-html5.com/pages/en/8_manipulating-states.md

 ```
 class MyBehavior extends Sup.Behavior {

-  // Member variables should be declared without the `var` keyword,
+  // Member variables should be declared without the `let` keyword,
   // right inside the class body:
   health = 100;